DND inks P12-B deal for 16 Bell helicopters

 Five of the eight helicopters delivered under the previous purchase deal were assigned to the PAF’s 205th Tactical Helicopter Wing while the rest were deployed to the 250th Presidential Airlift Wing.

-Bell was also tapped by the Philippine National Police (PNP) last year for a brand-new aircraft costing P435.8 million that is expected to be delivered in March.
+Last year, the Philippine National Police (PNP) tapped Bell for a brand-new aircraft costing P435.8 million that is expected to be delivered in March.

-Moulay confirmed statements by PNP Chief Ronald de la Rosa that police authorities were looking to buy more helicopters, but declined to provide more details other than that the deal would involve the 429 platform.

 The Asia-Pacific region is driving Bell’s sales — orders were up 75 percent in 2017, according to Moulay — with China alone having contracted for more than 200 helicopters in 2017.